 Manager of Projects and Planning: Job Description

 The Andrew W. Mellon Foundation ("Foundation") is a not-for-profit, grantmaking organization that seeks to strengthen, promote, and, where necessary, defend the contributions of the humanities and the arts to human flourishing and to the well-being of diverse and democratic societies.
-It makes grants in five core program areas (higher education and scholarship in the humanities; arts and cultural heritage; diversity; scholarly communications; and international higher education and strategic projects).
+It makes grants in four core program areas (higher education and scholarship in the humanities; arts and cultural heritage; scholarly communications; and international higher education and strategic projects).
 The Foundation seeks a Manager of Projects and Planning for the Office of the Executive Vice President and Chief Operating Officer (COO).

 The Manager of Projects and Planning in the Office of the COO will be a project manager and strategic planner for the COO.
 The Manager will be a member of the COO's team, and assist with the shaping, resource and time-tracking, and timely implementation of ongoing and new Foundation-wide projects that sustain and renew the COO's directions in bridging operational and program work and serve as a critical resource to colleagues working across the organization.
 This position reports to the COO.